 Montclair Public Schools Instructional Unit

-Content: English 11 Honors Grade: 11
+Content: English 11 Grade: 11

-Marking Period 1 Unit Title: Poetry Sound and Sense Pacing: 10 Weeks
+Marking Period 1 Unit Title: Voices of Tradition and Change Pacing: 10 Weeks

-Everying the Learning

-The poetry unit encompasses reading, writing, and learning about poetry.
-Students learn multiple terms related to poetry and poetic techniques.
-They will also need to identify these techniques in poems and write critical essays analyzing these techniques.
-Students will also study a range of poetry schools and movements including but not limited to Romanticism, Symbolism, Imagism, Harlem Renaissance, The Black Arts Movement, and Slam poetry.
+Through close reading and analysis of different text types, especially poetry, as well as with writing of critical essays and participation in collaborative discussions, students learn how to use reasoning, evidence, and research in the development of an argument.
+At this level, students demonstrate command of the conventions of the English language and an ever-increasing vocabulary.
+Students will explore literary voices that reflect different cultural and traditional movements including but not limited to Romanticism, Symbolism, Imagism, Harlem Renaissance, The Beats, The Black Arts Movement, and Slam poetry.

-How do poetic elements and structures contribute to meaning and appreciation?

-How do we accurately interpret a poem?

-How is poetry different from other art forms?

-What is an appreciation of poetry?

-What determines the value of poetry?
-How does poetry differ from prose?

-How do authors communicate purposefully and clearly with various audiences in informational and explanatory writing pieces?

-How is style controlled by syntax, diction, point of view?

-Poetry can be interpreted in many ways, supported by textual evidence.

-Poets make deliberate and thoughtful decisions about style, tone, rhythm, structure, and word choice.

-Poetry can take many forms.

-Poetry is about the use of carefully chosen language.

-Poetry is an important and valued literary genre.

-Writer's use a multi-stage and reflective process to communicate with purpose and clarity.
+- Why do humans, throughout history and across cultures, continue to tell stories? - What are the characteristics or elements of a short story that contribute to its meaning and effectiveness? - What are the characteristics or elements of a short story that contribute to its meaning and effectiveness? - How can analyzing the multiple and complex themes and elements of fiction give us pleasure and enhance our lives? - How do poetic elements and structures contribute to meaning and appreciation? - How do we accurately interpret a poem? - How is poetry different from other art forms? - What determines the value of poetry?
+How does poetry differ from prose? - How do authors communicate purposefully and clearly with various audiences in informational and explanatory writing pieces? - How is style controlled by syntax, diction, point of view?

+- Reading, analyzing, and writing about fiction give us insights into human nature, throughout history and across cultures. - Analytical skills developed through careful study of fiction can be applied to other types of texts and reading materials. - Poetry can be interpreted in many ways, supported by textual evidence. - Poets make deliberate and thoughtful decisions about style, tone, rhythm, structure, and word choice. - Poetry is about the use of carefully chosen language. - Poetry is an important and valued literary genre. - Writer's use a multi-stage and reflective process to communicate with purpose and clarity.

-Writer's use the tools of diction, syntax and point of view to add voice.
+- Writer's use the tools of diction, syntax and point of view to add voice. - Writer's use a variety of methods to communicate their ideas. - Poetry can take many forms.